On Campus Housing

 Your Flagler residence is your home away from home, and the College makes student comfort, safety and well-being a priority.

-Flagler’s four residence halls offer a host of features and amenities that ensure you’ll be living a fun, focused lifestyle that supports your academic and social goals.
+Flagler’s five residence halls offer a host of features and amenities that ensure you’ll be living a fun, focused lifestyle that supports your academic and social goals.

 Amenities for all residence halls include: